DamienRobert/Documentation/logiciels/git/git-applications.md

 # Git scripts and utilities

-(Legend: - already seen, x to see, ! installed, + look promising, look again in some future time)
+(Legend: - already seen, x to see, ! installed, + look promising, look again in some future time, ++ really interesting, -- non maintained anymore)

 Installed in archlinux: tig